 This method is rarely used because of the difficulties in obtaining relevant information.
 Both the importer and Customs have to rely on the producer of the imported goods to provide detailed ‘costings’.

-Customs cannot require or compel any person not resident in the EC to produce for examination, or to allow access to, any account or other record, for the purposes of determining the computed value.
-However, information supplied by the producer of the goods may be verified in a non-EC country by Customs with the agreement of the producer.
-This is subject to the proviso that Customs give sufficient notice to the authorities of the country in question and they do not object to the investigation (Article 153.1 of the CCIP refers).
+Customs cannot require or compel any person not resident in the EU to produce for examination, or to allow access to, any account or other record, for the purposes of determining the computed value.
+However, information supplied by the producer of the goods may be verified in a non-EU country by Customs with the agreement of the producer.
+This is subject to the proviso that Customs give sufficient notice to the authorities of the country in question and they do not object to the investigation.

 Normally use of Method 5 will be limited to those cases where the importer and supplier are related.